CodeforAustralia/scraperwiki-ruby/README.md

 ## Usage

-Run your Ruby scraper and any data saved will be put in an SQLite database in the current directory called `scraperwiki.sqlite`.
+Run your Ruby scraper and any data saved will be put in an SQLite database in the current directory called `data.sqlite`.

 If you're using scrapers from ScraperWiki Classic, remember to add `require 'scraperwiki'` to your file if it's not already there.